cisco-outshift-ai-agents/tf-code-analyzer-agntcy-agent/README.md

 ```
 ---

+### Models

+The Server uses the workflow server models at `agent_workflow_server/generated/models` to
+serve ACP endpoints.

+Notice that many models import other models from the same package, so moving or renaming any
+ path or file name will result on server not working.
+This hierarchy mimics the official
+ from workflow-srv repository.

 ### Expected Console Output

 On a successful run, you should see logs in your terminal similar to the snippet below.
 The exact timestamps, process IDs, and file paths will vary: